 Engaged people are emotionally committed to their organization.
 These people stay at their organizations longer and are more productive and effective.
 Successful organizations have more engaged employees.

-The average eNPS score for organizations in this benchmark is 39 and is in the top 2% compared with the overall average.
+The average eNPS score for organizations in this benchmark is 54 and is the highest scoring group compared with the overall average.